4d/docs/website/translated_docs/de/settings/web.md

 #### Clear Cache

 At any moment, you can clear the cache of the pages and images that it contains (if, for example, you have modified a static page and you want to reload it in the cache).
-To do so, you just have to click on the **Clear Cache** button.
+At any moment, you can clear the cache of the pages and images that it contains (if, for example, you have modified a static page and you want to reload it in the cache).
 The cache is then immediately cleared.

 > You can also use the special URL [/4DCACHECLEAR](../WebServer/webServerAdmin.md#4dcacheclear).